 This section covers the scheduling of wide bandwidth observations.
 With the older tape and MARK5A systems, that means 512 or 1024 Mbps using or using a large number of ”tracks” on disk.
-With the digital backends (RDBE and DBBC) and newer recording systems (MARK5C for now, maybe X cube or MARK6 later), completely new systems are involved.
+With the digital backends (RDBE and DBBC) and newer recording systems (MARK5C for now, maybe MARK6 later), completely new systems are involved.
 The first couple of paragraphs below are about the old systems.
 Then the section goes into more detail about the new digital systems.

 With the Mark5A recording system, the maximum bit rate that can normally be recorded is 1024 Mbps on a Mark IV system and 512 Mbps on a VLBA system.
 These rates are recorded on a single module, unlike in the tape era when 2 drives or 2 heads were required.